Comparison

 - — Your clients are happy being guests on your projects.

-- — You don't need white-label or a separate client UX.
+- — You do not need billing, contracts, client reports, or a separate portal UX.

 Feature by feature